 Customers of the Canadian tech company and email service provider, Telus, have been complaining after the company has experienced a three-day email outage which left their customers unable to access their email accounts.
+They noticed no open rate among all their customers.

 Amidst the company’s reassurance that they have been working to resolve the matter and have their customers access their email accounts soon, complaints still pour on the company’s reporting page as well as mentions to their twitter accounts from frustrated customers are also innumerable.